kzu/kzu.github.io/_posts/2017-10-01-building-like-a-pro-primer.md

     </PropertyGroup>
 ```

-That property can now be safely overriden by both environment variables and commadn line
+That property can now be safely overriden by both environment variables and command line
 arguments.

 The condition could be placed in the entire `PropertyGroup` too, for the case where the